RevenueCat/firestore-revenuecat-purchases/PREINSTALL.md

-This extension keep track of your mobile apps' users' In-App Purchases & Subscriptions with [RevenueCat](https://www.revenuecat.com) via Firebase Authentication & Firebase Firestore.
+This extension facilitates in-app purchases and subscriptions, controls access to premium content, and syncs purchase information to Firestore, using [RevenueCat](https://www.revenuecat.com) via Firebase Authentication & Firebase Firestore.

-This extension requires you to separately setup (or have already setup) your RevenueCat project.
+This extension requires you to separately set up (or have already set up) your RevenueCat project.

-This extension stores your subscriber events using Cloud Firestore and adds Custom Claims for your users' subscriptions using Firebase Authentication for convenient access control in your application.
+Using RevenueCat and this extension, you can...

+- Use RevenueCat and Firebase as your backend for mobile in-app purchases and subscriptions
+- Store purchase lifecycle events (e.g., purchases, subscription renewals, billing issues) in Firestore and react to them
+- Store and update information about customers and their purchases in Firestore
+- Update information about customers' entitlements as Firebase Authentication [Custom Claims](https://firebase.google.com/docs/auth/admin/custom-claims).

 #### Recommended usage

 This extension is meant for both native & hybrid mobile applications In-App Purchases & Subscriptions using the app stores' In-App Purchases APIs.
-Currently supported app stores are the Apple App Store, Googe Play Store, Huawei App Gallery & Amazon App Store.
+Currently supported app stores are the Apple App Store, Googe Play Store, and Amazon App Store.

 #### Additional setup

+##### Firebase

 Before installing this extension, set up the following Firebase services in your Firebase project: